nicolaei/master/docs/thesis/source/02_existing_research.md

 While both active and passive scanning are means to achieve the same result, they have different impacts on the network and use differing amount of time to discover all nodes on the network.
-The impact of them in relation to discovery latency and network impact is widely studied [@ActiveScanPerformance] [@APDiscovery] [@SelectingScanningParameters] [@active-resfi-scans].
+The impact of them in relation to discovery time and network impact is widely studied [@ActiveScanPerformance] [@APDiscovery] [@SelectingScanningParameters] [@active-resfi-scans].

 ### Discovery time

-Even though both active and passive scanning will converge towards discovering all nodes in the network, there is a significant time-difference between these two approaches.
-This difference is especially significant in high density WLAN deployments because of increasted interference due to reighley and rice fading.
+Even though both active and passive scanning will converge towards discovering all nodes in the area, there is a significant time-difference between these two approaches.
+This difference is especially significant in high density WLAN deployments because of increasted interference due to Reighley and Rice fading.

 In addition to this there is always going to be some variance in the discovery time due to the fact that there are always going to be large